Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 sudo systemctl restart mongod.service
 ```

 If you would like to enable access to the database remotely (see instructions in Appendix) you could use [Robo3T](https://robomongo.org/) to make sure everything is in place.
 But if you didn't get any errors, we're probably good to go.

-And now!
-Our server is ready to go.
-In the next article I'll show how to create a Flask webservice to access the model.
-Well, at least I hope...not sure how to do it yet.

 ### Test the Model
 Log into your server.
 We are going to test the model real quick, since it needs to fit in the RAM available.